wenjin-cao/python_spring17/midterm/readme.md

 ##### Conclusion:
 Plotted a picture using wordcloud to visualize the important words.
 (See Q1_Enron.ipynb)

-Important words : enron meeting agreement new report energy power
+Important words : enron meeting agreement new report energy power...

 - **What did the emails say according to their contents?**